 AVOID re-sizing images from their original size which were taken with a digital camera .
 Not only does the image have the original file size, meaning it takes up more disk space which results in slow downloads, but re-sized images can play funny tricks with browsers.
 The browser has to extrapolate data in order to re-size the image for display.
 Some browsers on some platforms will just not display the image at all.
 The best is to take the original image into a photo editing software and re-size it.
 Then re-save it in a web format, with an extension such as jpg (pronounced: j-peg).

 Publishing to a directory

-When using Netscape Composer, your publishing ftp URL MUST ALWAYS have a prefix that starts ftp://webhotel.roch.edu/adminusers/user id where user id would be replaced with your actual user id After the user id portion of the URL, be sure to include the site directory you are publishing to (for example, publichhtml for your default site).
+Some FTP clients require a prefix that starts ftp://webhotel.roch.edu/adminusers/user id where user id would be replaced with your actual user id After the user id portion of the URL, be sure to include the site directory you are publishing to (for example, publichtml for your default site).
 User "jdoe" would NOT want to publish to ftp://webhotel.roch.edu/adminusers/jdoe/ but instead ftp://webhotel.roch.edu/adminusers/jdoe/anothersite.